mcmonkeyprojects/SwarmUI/docs/Features/Prompt Syntax.md

     - Here's a practical full example: `a photo of a woman with <setvar[color]:<random:blonde, black, red, blue, green, rainbow>> hair standing in the middle of a wide open street.
 She is smiling and waving at the camera, with beautiful sunlight glinting through her <var:color> hair. <segment:face and hair> extremely detailed close up shot of a woman with shiny <var:color> hair`
         - Notice how the var is called back, even in the segment, to allow for selecting a random hair color but keeping it consistent within the generation

+### Trigger Phrase

+- If your model or current LoRA's have a trigger phrase in their metadata, you can use `<trigger>` to automatically apply those within a prompt.
+    - If you have multiple models with trigger phrases, they will be combined into a comma-separated list.
+For example `cat` and `dog` will be inserted as `cat, dog`.
+    - Note this is just a simple autofill, especially for usage in grids or other bulk generations, and not meant to robustly handle all cases.
+If you require specific formatting, you'll want to just copy the trigger phrase in directly yourself.
+    - Fills empty when there's no data to fill.

 ### Repeat

 - You can use the syntax `<repeat:3, cat>` to get the word "cat" 3 times in a row (`cat cat cat`).